 Cost of licenses includes the cost of product media, product packaging, documentation, other production costs and third-party royalties.
-Amortization of purchased products rights acquired as part of the acquisition of enCommerce has been excluded from cost of license revenues and instead is included in operating expenses.

 Cost of services and maintenance consists primarily of salaries, benefits and allocated overhead costs related to consulting, training and customer support personnel, as well as amounts paid to third-party consulting firms for those services.